bobheadxi/bobheadxi.github.io/_posts/2020-2-25-figma-report-plugin.md

 #### Structuring Our Plugin

-We ended up going with the second option, which lended itself to a more compartmentalized approach, as outlined below:
+We ended up going with the second option, which lended itself to a more compartmentalised approach, as outlined below:

 ```mermaid